omarahmed1111/Ecommerce-website/README.md

 # Project Description
 An Ecommerce website for buying clothes.
-The structure of the website is done as Amazon website.
-Long story short, It is an Amazon clone.
-# Website
-https://ecommerce-my-store.herokuapp.com/
+The website contains login authentication developed using JWT.
+THe website uses RESTful APIs.
+The website cool features like cart and the ability for checkout and payment using paypal API. https://ecommerce-my-store.herokuapp.com/

 # Development Technologies